-Service and maintenance 53
+Service and maintenance ...
+65

 An investment which will pay dividends in the form of improved reliability, durability, and resale value.

-Specifications 97
+Specifications ...
+109 pg.
+2 This manual deals with the operation and care of your Volvo

 All specifications are subject to change without notice.
 Consult your Volvo dealer for information.